curl/everything-curl/libcurl/sharing.md

     curl_easy_setopt(curl, CURLOPT_SHARE, share);

-Transfers done with this `curl` handle will thus use and store its cookie and dns information in the `share` handle.
+Transfers done with this `curl` handle uses and stores its cookie and dns information in the `share` handle.
 You can set several easy handles to share the same share object.

 ## What to share